Zi Ya (Purple Buds)

 This rare sheng puer tea is made using 95% pure young tea buds from old growth purple tea trees.
 These purple buds are plucked during the very earliest harvest of the spring, before the Qing Ming festival on April 5th.
 The glossy orange-yellow infusion has lots of fragrant tea oils that swirl on its surface, creating a unique rich and sweet floral aroma reminiscent of sun-dried tomato.
 Its deep lingering flavor contains sweet, savory, and umami layers with notes of green olive and has a mild astringency compared to other sheng puers.

 Purple tea’s color is, of course, its most distinctive characteristic.
 While the fresh leaves are a rich purple-red, the dried leaves appear black.
-The atypical coloration indicates particularly high nutrient levels of anthocyanin flavonoids and amino acids.
+The unusual coloration indicates a high concentration of anthocyanins (flavonoids) and amino acids.
 With its unusual coloring, old growth forest tree source, and very young plucking as unopened tea buds, this is an incredibly nutrient-rich tea.

 A tea plant that exhibits purple-colored new growth will always produce purple leaves every year.
 However, only the youngest leaves will display the distinctive purple coloration.
 The unusual color is darkest when young, fading to a more usual green as they mature.
 The tea for this Zi Ya cake is harvested at the very youngest stage of growth in the early spring when it is still a single tea bud, so the color is quite intense.